 A Forbes news item found that 66 percent of both black and white women are worried about caring for sick family members.
 Though Hispanics were not included in the study, a 2008 report found that one-third of Hispanic households had at least one caregiver under its roof, 75 percent of which were women.
 The reliance […]

-Caregivers Need Support Groups for their Own Well
+Caregivers Need Support Groups of their Own

 A study by the American Psychological Association found that caregivers who looked after critically and chronically ill family members were more likely to report higher levels of stress, poor health and are more likely to take part in unhealthy behaviors to alleviate their stress than the rest of the public.
 However, the report also foundthat […]